Kumargaon

 Kumargaon (কুমারগাঁও) is a region situated in Sylhet Sadar Upazila, on the outskirts of Sylhet, Bangladesh.
 It lies mostly within Tuker Bazar Union, with a small part in Khadimnagar Union.
 Shahjalal University of Science and Technology is located in this area.

 History

 On July 8, 2015, Sheikh Mohammad Samiul Alam Rajon, a 13-year-old vegetable seller, was lynched at Kumargaon Bus Stand for allegedly trying to steal a rickshaw van.
 The vigilantes recorded the killing on video and posted it to social media, creating a national uproar.
+One of the accused was held while trying to dump the body.